 If the smoke alarm being replaced was hardwired to the domestic dwelling’s electricity supply, the replacement smoke alarm must also be hardwired to the dwelling’s electricity supply.
 Any newly constructed homes or substantial renovations must have interconnected photoelectric smoke alarms which are hardwired to the mains power supply.
 A definition of a ‘substantial renovation’ is provided within the Act.

-With respect to QLD rental properties, the Act also states that;
+With respect to QLD rental properties, in addition to all the above points, the Act also states that;

 Want to know more?
 Watch our ZEN quick start video or call us on 0478 596 402 today